DonkeyKongII/DABCAT2/README.md

 # Providing Default Data to an action

 There may be some cases where you want to provide default data to an action regardless of the input.
-Follow the steps outline in the section called **Adding action result data to be used by a DABCAT created app**.
-However, when you create your artifact instead of providing <parameter_names> for matching, simply add a "dummy_default" and set the value to "True."
+Follow the steps outlined in the section called **Adding action result data to be used by a DABCAT created app**.
+However, when you create your artifact instead of providing <parameter_names> for matching, simply add a "dummy_default" cef field and set the value to "True."

-# Replacing Results Data at run_time:
+# Replacing Results Data at RunTime:

 Replacements are handled via json file called replacerizer.json.
 You'll want to upload this to your container and add a "replacerizer" field to your "matching criteria" artifact with the value set to the vaultId of your uploaded replacerizer.json file.